ajdavid128/algo-practice/README.md

 Note: A copy of the recordCollection object is used for the tests.
 You should not directly modify the recordCollection object.

 # Problem 24
+Count the number of Duplicates
+Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.

+Example:
+"abcde" -> 0 # no characters repeats more than once "aabbcde" -> 2 # 'a' and 'b'
+"aabBcde" -> 2 # 'a' occurs twice and 'b' twice (`b` and `B`) "indivisibility" -> 1 # 'i' occurs six times "Indivisibilities" -> 2 # 'i' occurs seven times and 's' occurs twice "aA11" -> 2 # 'a' and '1'
+"ABBA" -> 2 # 'A' and 'B' each occur twice

 # Problem 25